ntwalibas/ccollections/README.md

 Then you can run all tests with `./buildtool.py test`.

-Each collection and data structure lives independently so can be also be tested independently.
+Each collection and algorithm lives independently so can be also be tested independently.
 For instance, for the vector collection it would be `./buildtool.py test -c vector`.
 For the linear search algorithm, it would be `./buildtool.py test -a lsearch`.

 ## Building